syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 * [`TrackballVisibilityMode.visible`]() – Makes the trackball marker visible for all the series irrespective of considering the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/MarkerSettings/isVisible.html) property's value in the [`markerSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/MarkerSettings-class.html).
 * [`TrackballVisibilityMode.hidden`]() – Hides the trackball marker for all the series.

-Also refer, [marker customization](./marker-datalabel#Marker) for customizing the appearanceof trackball marker.
+Also refer, [marker customization](./marker-datalabel#Marker) for customizing the appearance of trackball marker.

 {% highlight dart %}